Editor's note: this restaurant never reopned after the pandemic shutdown of 2020.

 The menus have been reprinted, but little else seems different.
 The garnish for the prawns with cashew nut dish was a little different, but the dish was of the same standard.
 The staff still seems unable to bring starters to the table at the same time.
 Honey-barbecued pork was tasty, with a good sweet soy-based sauce and generous slices of pork, and gai lan was as good as ever.
 Just as before, if you order a beer it will arrive either within seconds or (more likely) not at all.
-The bill was £40 a head including drinks.
 The upshot is that very little appears to have changed: in the case of The Royal China, I’ll take that as a good result.

 The Royal China raised the standard of Chinese cooking in London, and to this day is better than anything in Chinatown.
 Go either at lunch for dim sum (for which you cannot book) or for the evening meal (where booking is wise, as this is seriously popular with the Chinese community).
 The decor makes the place look like a 1970s disco, but the food is the thing.
 Service is extremely efficient in this large operation, but don't expect it to be cuddly.

 If going for dim sum at the weekend long queues form outside the door, so get there by 10:50 a.m. (it opens at 11:00) if you are to be sure of avoiding a lengthy wait.
 There are lots of great dishes, such as the divine steamed prawn dumpling with coriander, and you can supplement the dim sum choices with dishes from the evening menu.
 Another favourite is char sui steamed bun, light and fluffy on the outside and with pork inside with a hint of sweetness.
 Prawns and chive dumplings are also excellent.
 A new dish is the fried fish with fried angel hair pasta coating.
 Overall the dim sum is not quite as sophisticated as that at Hakkasan or Yauatcha, but after these it is the best in London.